- Cuts and scratches are areas of damage on the surface of the skin.

 - pain or irritation at the skin surface

-A cut or scratch is visible on the skin's surface.
+A cut or scratch can usually be diagnosed through visual inspection.
 Some small cuts, like paper cuts, require sharp eyes or magnifying glasses to see.

 There are several ways to treat cuts and scratches, depending on their severity.
 If the skin is kept clean, many cuts and scratches heal on their own.
 To accelerate that healing process, patients can choose from the following methods:

-Over-the-counter and prescription medications are available for wound care.
-Many people use antibiotic ointment to prevent infection of a cut or scratch.
-Pain relievers may reduce irritation and control inflammation around the wound.
-Some topical creams may be prescribed to prevent swelling.
+Over-the-counter and prescription medications are available for wound care: antibiotic ointment can prevent infection of a cut or scratch; pain relievers may reduce irritation and control inflammation around the wound; and some topical creams may be prescribed to prevent swelling.